Second grade: Canada

 In Canada, the equivalent is Grade 2.

 France

 In France, second grade corresponds to CE1 (Cours Élémentaire 1), the second of five years of elementary school.

 India

 In India, children enter Class 2 or 3 at ages 7 to 8.
+Class 2 is generally part of the primary education stage and follows the first year of formal schooling.
+The curriculum typically builds on basic literacy, numeracy, and foundational learning skills.

 Ireland

-In Ireland, the equivalent to second grade is known as "Second Class" (usually for 7–8 year olds), which is year 4 of primary school.
+In Ireland, the equivalent to second grade is known as "Second Class" (usually for 7–8-year-olds), which is year 4 of primary school.
 It is traditionally the year that is dedicated to preparing for the child's "First Holy Communion"; however, as Ireland has become increasingly multicultural, more and more schools are opting to prepare for the sacrament outside of school hours.